Leonard Mociulschi: World War I and the interwar

 In 1916, at the beginning of the Romanian campaign of World War I, Mociulschi was in command of the 10th Company of the 29th Infantry Regiment (Dorohoi), holding the rank of lieutenant.
 Mociulschi participated in the Battle of Transylvania with the North Army and fought at the First Battle of Oituz in the fall of 1916.
-In the summer of 1917 he fought at the Battle of Mărășești with the Romanian 2nd Army.
+In the summer of 1917, he fought at the Battle of Mărășești with the Romanian 2nd Army.
 For his valor during the Oituz and Soveja battles he was decorated by King Ferdinand I of Romania and General Henri Mathias Berthelot, the commander of the French Military Mission in Romania, and promoted to the rank of captain.

-After the end of the war, Mociulschi was promoted to major, and in 1932 he was given the command of a mountain battalion in Sighetu Marmației, with the rank of lieutenant-colonel.
+After the end of the war, Mociulschi was promoted to major, and in 1932 he was given the command of a mountain battalion in Sighetu Marmației, with the rank of lieutenant colonel.
 In 1937 Mociulschi was promoted to colonel.
-On 10 February 1941 he was appointed deputy commander of the 1st Mountain Brigade, which was under the command of brigadier general Mihail Lascăr and attached to the Romanian 3rd Army.
+On 10 February 1941, he was appointed deputy commander of the 1st Mountain Brigade, which was under the command of Brigadier General Mihail Lascăr and attached to the Romanian 3rd Army.

 World War II

-On 22 June 1941 Romania joined Operation Barbarossa on the side of the Axis, in order to reclaim the lost territories of Bessarabia and Northern Bukovina, which had been annexed by the Soviet Union in June 1940.
+On 22 June 1941 Romania joined Operation Barbarossa on the side of the Axis, to reclaim the lost territories of Bessarabia and Northern Bukovina, which had been annexed by the Soviet Union in June 1940.
 At the beginning of July 1941, Mociulschi participated in Operation München, engaging Red Army forces in Northern Bukovina, in the Cernăuți area.
 During World War II Mociulschi fought on the Eastern Front against the Soviet Union and was promoted to brigadier general in 1942 and to major general in 1944.

-After King Michael's Coup of 23 August 1944, Romania switched sides and became an enemy of Germany.
+After the coup d'état of 23 August 1944, Romania switched sides and became an enemy of Germany.
 On 20 September 1944, together with the Tudor Vladimirescu Division and the 337th Soviet Infantry Division, his Mountain Corps went on the offensive against the Axis forces, reaching the western border of Romania on October 13.
 For 70 days, starting on 20 December 1944, Mociulschi carried out combat operations in the Javořina massif and the White Carpathians of Czechoslovakia.

 During the Communist era

-On 12 August 1948 he was arrested by the Communist authorities in Codlea and sent without trial to penal colonies at the Danube–Black Sea Canal (Castelu), Onești, and Târgu Ocna.
-In 1955 the Military Tribunal dropped the case against him, and assigned him to forced domicile in Balș.
-He was rehabilitated in 1964, and died in Brașov in 1979.
+On 12 August 1948, he was arrested by the Communist authorities in Codlea and sent without trial to penal colonies at the Danube–Black Sea Canal (Castelu), Onești, and Târgu Ocna.
+In 1955 the Military Tribunal dropped the case against him and assigned him to a forced domicile in Balș.
+He was rehabilitated in 1964 and died in Brașov in 1979.
 According to his wish, he was cremated, and his ashes were scattered by scouts of the 2nd Mountain Troops Brigade on the Moldoveanu, Pietrosul Rodnei, and Omu peaks.